csnizik/newsnizikdotcom/data/blog/epic-rap-battles-of-history.md

 > Security?
 I got it, no shit's gettin in
 > But /wp-admin is a hacker's best friend
 >
-> Need an enterprise site?
-Build it on my framework
-> On the SS Enterprise, I'm your Captain, James Kirk
-> You've tried to keep up, tried to narrow my lead
-> Now sit back, WordPress.
-"Mr. Scott - warp speed!"
->
 > All you need is a blog?
 WP is for you...
 > Or maybe Wix, Weebly or Squarespace will do
 > Competition is tight in the old "blog-o-sphere"
 > Competing with me?
 Pfft, get the fuck out of here.
+>
+> Need an actual site?
+Build it on my big framework
+> When it comes to Enterprise sites, call me Captain Kirk
+> You've tried to keep up, tried to narrow my lead
+> Now sit back, WordPress.
+"Mr. Scott - warp speed!"

 ---